We Ring the Bell, what happened in 2025?

 Through the annual We Ring the Bell campaign, partners of Liliane Fonds raise awareness of this inequality.
 By ringing the bell, communities draw attention to the right to inclusive and quality education.

 In 2025, the campaign once again brought together children, parents, teachers, partner organisations and authorities.
 Across continents, communities made noise for inclusion.
 The bell served as a reminder that education must be accessible to every child.
-For the first time, the campaign was done together with MIVA.
+The theme was ‘EdTech’ and for the first time, the campaign was done together with MIVA.
 This year’s theme was: “We Ring the Bell to unlock the potential of EdTech to advance inclusive education”.
 By integrating this focus into the campaign, we aimed to raise awareness, engage key stakeholders.
 But also to advocate for the transformative role of education technology (EdTech).

 Infographics were specifically designed in English, Spanish and French.